jfladas/had/README.md

 # Hearts across Dimensions

-HSLU DI MEN3 & MEN4 HS24 | Lukas Bucher & Angelika Gort | Alpha
+HSLU DI MEN3/4/5 HS24 | Lukas Bucher & Angelika Gort | Alpha

 ## Description

 Hearts Across Dimensions is a Story-Based Game that can be compared to a Visual Novel or a Dating Sim.
 The player can get to know 5 different characters and play through their stories.

-A complete route for Aleph Rei is playable in the Alpha version, with three endings.
+Complete routes for Aleph Rei & Scarlet Moon are playable in this Alpha version, with three endings.
 There are exclusive illustrations if you make the right choices.

+Also, you can play the route of our fan favourite: Mr. Horse!
+Explore his story up to chapter 13.
+Stay tuned for more.

 ## Installation / Play Instructions